vocalpy/vocalpy/docs/getting_started/quickstart.md

 print(a_spect.frequencies[:10])
 ```

+And we can confirm it has a length equal to the number of rows in the spectrogram.

 ```{code-cell} ipython3
 print(a_spect.frequencies.shape)
 ```

-(We see it is equal to the number of rows.)

 3. `times`, a vector of the time for each column in the spectrogram.

 ```{code-cell} ipython3
 print(a_spect.times[:10])
 ```

+We can likewise see it that the `times` vector has a shape equal to the number of columns in the spectrogram.

 ```{code-cell} ipython3
 print(a_spect.times.shape)